 That is exactly the kind of result this script is meant to surface: a small number of source combinations that look geometrically plausible in f4 space and are worth testing more formally.

-When I ran the same model in qpAdm, I obtained:
+When I ran the same model in qpAdm, I got:

 target left weight se z